 20 Years of Dignity in Work for All: a glimpse into our work

-As we gear up to celebrate two decades of hard work and dedication to social responsibility and change, here is a glimpse into DIWA’s 20-year journey: highlighting its beginnings, the impact of its work in the region and beyond, and the values that continue to guide its mission.
+As we gear up to celebrate two decades of hard work and dedication to social responsibility and change, here is a glimpse into DIWA’s 20-year journey: highlighting our beginnings, the progress of our work in the region and beyond, and the values that continue to guide our mission.

 DIWA hopes to continue collaborating with partners and allies in the pursuit of deeper and more meaningful social and economic justice.